meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 # Juice Cleanse
 ### What's involved with following this diet?
 Involves only consuming juices from fruits and vegetables.
 Claims to remove toxins from the body and aid in weight loss.
-Preparation stage (3-5 days): gradually eliminate non-fruits
+Preparation stage (3-5 days): gradually eliminate non-fruits and vegetables.
+Juice cleanse (1-3 days): drink only fruit and vegetable juices Post cleanse transition (2-3 days): gradually add foods back into diet.
+Vegetables, fruits,
 ### Who is it for?

 ### Is it backed by scientific research?